Mary Kom

 After her sixth world title in 2018, the Government of Manipur conferred on her the title "Meethoi Leima", loosely translated as great or exceptional lady in a felicitation ceremony held in Imphal on 11 December 2018.
 Mary Kom became the most successful boxer at world championships in 2019.
 At the function, the then Chief Minister of Manipur also declared that the stretch of road leading to the National Games village in Imphal West district, where Kom currently resides, would be named as MC Mary Kom Road.
-She was awarded the Padma Vibhushan, India's second highest civilian award, in 2020.
+She was awarded the Padma Vibhushan, India's second highest civilian award, in 2020..
+She is currently participating in Bigg Boss 20.